colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-14-running-correlation.markdown

 ![png](https://github.com/colinfitzgerald328/colinfitzgerald328.github.io/blob/master/output_7_1.png?raw=true)

 In the initial visualization of the data, it becomes apparent that the minutes and second display on the x axis isn't very elegant.
-I spend the following few lines converting the strings of times into solely seconds displays.
+Consequently, I spent the following lines of code converting the average pace per kilometer from a minutes and seconds version to purely seconds form.

 ```python